asterisk/documentation/docs/Configuration/Features/Call-Pickup.md

 same => n,Set(CHANNEL(namedcallgroup)=engineering,sales)
 ```

-!!! note
+/// note
-    For this option to be effective, you must set it on the outgoing channel.
+For this option to be effective, you must set it on the outgoing
+channel.
 There are a couple of ways:

-    * You can use the setvar option available with several channel driver configuration files to set the pickup groups.
+* You can use the `setvar` (or `set_var`) option available with
+  several channel driver configuration files to set the pickup groups.
 * You can use a pre-dial handler.

-[//]: # (end-note)
+///

 ### pickupgroup/namedpickupgroup